robertry2010/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system, osTicket.
+In this tutorial I will demonstrate the installation process of the open-source help desk ticketing system, osTicket.
-During this tutorial I will be using specific sofware versions listed below under "List of Prerequisites".
-Latest versions of the software can be used.
+During this tutorial I will be using specific prerequisite software versions listed below.
+Latest versions of the software can be used and is usually recommended.

 <h2>Video Demonstration</h2>